liorbrown/Salsa2Simulator/README.md

 - PrettyTable for console output formatting
 - The open-source community for invaluable tools and libraries

-## 📮 Support

-For questions, issues, or feature requests:
-- Open an issue on [GitHub Issues](https://github.com/liorbrown/Salsa2Simulator/issues)
-- Check the [REFACTORING_README.md](REFACTORING_README.md) for detailed technical documentation

-## 🗺️ Roadmap

-- [ ] Add comprehensive unit tests
-- [ ] REST API interface
-- [ ] Real-time dashboard with web UI
-- [ ] Docker containerization
-- [ ] Performance optimization for large traces
-- [ ] Machine learning cache prediction models
-- [ ] Integration with other proxy servers (Varnish, Nginx)

----

-**Note**: This simulator is designed for research and testing purposes.
+--- simulator is designed for research and testing purposes.
 Ensure proper authorization before testing against production cache servers.